ker0olos/flcss/README.md

 ## Usage

-flcss will work with any web framework that allows you set elements' class name.
+flcss will work with any web framework that allows you to set class names.

 ```jsx
 import React from 'react';